tytydraco/yessleep/out/Someone_is_blackmailing_me_to_pay_for_his_Nintendo_Switch_What_should_I_do.md

-“Fuck you!”
+“Screw you!”

 “Oh yeah?
-Well, fuck you, too!”
+Well, screw you, too!”
 I shouted, sending an egg hurtling through the air.
 It landed square between Biff’s eyeballs with a satisfying *splat*.

 “You’re gonna pay for that, you little punk!
 Just wait ‘til I get my hands on y-”